First Herat War

-The First Herat War (جنگ اول هرات, 1837–1838) was an attack on the Principality of Herat by Qajar Iran during the Great Game.
+The First Herat War (جنگ اول هرات; 1837–1838) was an attack on the Principality of Herat by Qajar Iran during the Great Game.
 Herat was held by Kamran Shah and his vizier Yar Mohammad Khan Alakozai.
-The Shah of Persia was Mohammed Shah Qajar.
+The Shah of Iran was Mohammad Shah Qajar.
 Four Europeans were involved: the British, Sir John McNeill and Eldred Pottinger as well as the Russians, Count Simonich and Jan Prosper Witkiewicz.
 Sher Mohammad Khan Hazara, an ally of Kamran and chieftain of the Qala-e Naw Hazaras, helped form a Sunni confederacy of Aimaq, Turkmen, and Uzbek tribes and played a crucial role in defending Herat when the city was besieged.
 The siege ended when neither side gained a clear advantage, the British threatened to take military action and the Russians withdrew their support.

 Background

 Before the fall of the Safavid Empire, Herat was part of the larger Khorasan area of the greater Persian Empire.
 In 1747, the Afghan Durrani Empire broke from Persia during a loya jirga (grand council).
 After a few decades of chaos, Iran was reunited by the Qajars, who made an effort to reconquer Afghanistan.
 Starting in 1816, the Qajar dynasty managed to capture Herat but retreated afterwards as there was no military advantage.